sharnoff/badstudent/README.md

 badstudent is a general-purpose machine-learning package written in and for go.
 It's not designed to be super effective - I'm just using it as a way to learn more about the lower-level parts of neural networks.
-It excels at providing flexibility to the user - including multiple-time-step delay and free-form layer architecture.
+It excels at providing flexibility to the user - including multiple-time-step delay, free-form architecture, and easily definable layers.

 This framework has been a solo project, but it's perfectly usable for other people.
 (There are better libraries out there, though)